Adez017/JARVIS---An-AI-Voice-Assistant/README.md

-# python-projects
-this is the repo which is created for the learning of python in implementation
+# this repository is created to showcase the python implementation